priyavraman/priyavraman.github.io/_pages/cv.md

   * The course explored the historical evolution of South Asian cultural practices such as dance, theatre, and film in India and the diaspora from the 1930s to the present.
 Students examined the impact of cultural fusions and global dialogue on traditional practices, and how South Asian artists navigate issues of identity, tradition, modernity, and national allegiance.

-* Fall 2021: Research Assistant
+* Fall 2020: Teaching Assistant
   * Signature Course: Dancing America
     * Duties included
       * Leading weekly discussion sessions to assist students in academic writing.